AlexanderKud/Kang-1/README.md

 5 - SOTA+.
 This method is the same as SOTA, but also uses cheap second point.
 When we calculate "NextPoint = PreviousPoint + JumpPoint" we can also quickly calculate "PreviousPoint - JumpPoint" because inversion is the same.
 If inversion calculation takes a lot of time, this second point is cheap for us and we can use it to improve K.
 Using cheap point costs only (1MUL+1SQR)/2.
-K is approximately 1.02 for this method (assuming cheap point is free).
+K is approximately 1.02 for this method (assuming cheap point is free and not counted as 1op).
 Again, I couldn’t find any papers about this method applied to Kangaroo, so let's assume that I invented it.

 Important note: this software handles kangaroo looping in a very simple way.